-Enabler 14: Technology as well and the operational procedures need to be validated and tested to ensure fast and safe deployment.
+• Enabler 14: Technology as well and the operational procedures need to be validated and tested to ensure fast and safe deployment.
 To this end, this destination is expected to develop novel platform and facilities for testing, validation and (virtual) certification.
-Developments should reach TRL 7 in 2028 and cover important preparatory works with higher TRL for the future set of demonstration foreseen in the Multi- annual Work programme in view of the evolutions of the solutions.
+Developments should reach TRL 6 in 2028.